MicrosoftDocs/azure-docs/articles/active-directory/managed-identities-azure-resources/how-to-manage-identities-cosmos.md

 ---

-# How to use managed identities with Windows Virtual machines
+# How to use managed identities to connect to Cosmos DB from a Azure virtual machine

 This article shows you how to use managed identities from a virtual machine to connect to Cosmos [!INCLUDE [managed identities](~/includes/managed-identities-definition.md)].